 Sometimes it can feel like attention deficit hyperactivity disorder (ADHD) hijacks your conversations.
 Maybe you interrupt people without thinking about it.
 Or you don’t pay close attention and miss important details, like where you’re supposed to meet friends.

-This is because people with ADHD often have issues with executive function.
-That’s kind of like your brain’s manager.
+People with ADHD often have issues with "executive function," which is kind of like your brain’s manager.
 It’s responsible for sorting through the information in everyday life, like organizing your thoughts in the middle of a fast-paced conversation.

 You can do a few things to address some of the common communication problems ADHD can cause.